mattcroat/next-sanity/README.md

 # Sanity and Next.js

-Example site powered by Sanity.io CMS, and Next.js.
+Example site powered by Sanity.io CMS, and Next.js with live preview.

 **Example**